Hierarchical Planning with Latent World Models: Related Works

 \textbf{World Models and Planning.} Learning predictive models of environment dynamics is a core idea in model-based reinforcement learning \citep{sutton1981adaptive}, with early work focusing on state-space dynamics for planning and policy optimization \citep{deisenroth2011pilco,sutton1991dyna}.
 More recent approaches learn dynamics from high-dimensional observations, either directly in pixel space or in a learned latent space \citep{ebert2017self,ha2018worldmodels,hafner2019learning,schwarzer2020data,hafner2023mastering,watter2015embed,nair2022r3m,zhang2022light,2026tdjepa}, enabling efficient learning and planning from pixels in both simulation and real-world robotics.

 Recent work further demonstrates that task-agnostic generative world models trained on large-scale, real-world video can produce realistic and diverse simulations of physical environments \citep{hu2023gaia,yang2023learning,bruce2024genie,bai2025whole}, highlighting the potential of scaling predictive modeling beyond task-specific datasets.
 Closely related to our setting, a line of work on latent world models shows that models trained on reward-free offline data via next-latent prediction can generalize zero-shot to downstream control tasks.
-These approaches leverage the learned dynamics to simulate action outcomes and select actions through cost-based optimization, without requiring task-specific policy training \citep{assran2025v,sobal2025learning,terver2026drivessuccessphysicalplanning,zhou2024dino}.
+These approaches leverage the learned dynamics to simulate action outcomes and select actions through cost-based optimization, without requiring task-specific policy training ~\citep{assran2025v,sobal2025learning,terver2026drivessuccessphysicalplanning,zhou2024dino,goswami2025world,maes2026leworldmodel}.
+A contemporary line of work instead couples video generation with action prediction in a single model — sometimes called World Action Models — leveraging pretrained video diffusion backbones to inherit visuomotor priors \citep{hu2024video,liao2025genie,li2025unified,ye2026world}; these methods learn an explicit policy, whereas latent world model planners like HWM learn only dynamics and perform zero-shot MPC at inference.

 \textbf{Limitations of Long Horizon Planning.} Learned world models remain brittle when used for long-horizon planning due to compounding prediction errors \citep{talvitie2014model,janner2019trust}.
 Moreover, long-horizon planning is challenging even under a perfect model because the search tree grows exponentially with the branching factor and horizon (a manifestation of the curse of horizon) \citep{ichter2020broadly}.